 I think work prioritization is the hardest problem in product management.
 By picking the wrong features you can kill the product faster than anything else.

 To be honest, I don’t like almost all prioritization frameworks (like RICE, for example).
 They create a false feeling of confidence.
-I tend to use three things to make decisions about what to build next:
+I tend to use four things to make decisions about what to build next:

 - Feedback score (input from our users).